October was an exciting month for us at Right-Hand Cybersecurity! Every October, in our industry, is recognized as Cybersecurity Awareness Month.

 As I look back and analyze all activities launched by Right-Hand and others during the last month, my hope is that we were able to evangelize the message that cybersecurity is a key enabler for innovation and business growth and that the human element is a highly-important asset for an organization’s defense and growth strategy.

-This was Right-Hand Cybersecurity’s first opportunity to actively evangelize and support Cybersecurity Awareness Month, and we decided to go all out by hosting events for our APAC and US audiences, launch the Cyber Fitness Challenge, release our Medieval CISO Video, and publish our Ebook!
+This was Right-Hand Cybersecurity’s first opportunity to actively evangelize and support Cybersecurity Awareness Month, and we decided to go all out by hosting events for our APAC and US audiences, launch the Cyber Fitness Challenge, and release our Medieval CISO Video.

 In this blog, I’ll recap some of these exciting events and announcements, in addition to some of our key takeaways.